VAT disparity: levelling the playing field for plant-based milk in Europe

 Closing the VAT gap is a simple step to reduce an unfair disadvantage being applied to a group of products with an important role to play in the future of our food system.

 Correction 28 Dec 2023: Greece was removed from this article following an update that equal VAT is now applied to plant-based milk and conventional milk in the country.
+06 June 2024: correction applied to reflect fact that Spain’s VAT cut did not apply equally to plant-based and conventional milk.

 Author

-Amy Williams Digital Communications Manager
+Amy Williams Senior Digital Communications Manager & Nutrition Lead

 Amy oversees GFI Europe’s digital channels to drive a positive narrative for sustainable proteins.